 Similar sorts of rendering of interchanges have been developed by online mapping agencies that seek to render traffic flows and in real-time, as a way of providing the sort of up-to-date information for human drivers that are especially challenging in New York, where they seem to update radio traffic, but condense a wide range of news about relative traffic congestion in ways that can be readily grasped, so that drivers can maybe not use them to navigate city streets, but at least to survey the lay of the road.

-The roadways indeed have been gaining an increasing entity of their own in some of the traffic maps provided by Mapzen’s Transitland, which offer a way to imagine driving in ways that almost verge on the ability of a self-driving car, although it is fair to say that maps as the below seem to use a human capacity from moving from the general overview to the specific interchange that autonomous driving cars may not possess.
+The roadways indeed have been gaining an increasing entity of their own in some of the traffic maps provided by Mapzen’s Transitland, which offer a way to imagine driving in ways that almost verge on the ability of a self-driving car, although it is fair to say that maps as the below seem to use a human capacity from moving from the general overview to the specific interchange that autonomous driving cars cannot enable.

 The considerable beauty of these renderings in real-time lighting offer their viewers suggest a particular chromatic appreciation of the salience of the roadways that offer a further pleasure of map-reading–here combined with a sense of building heights and shadows–to capture the time-sensitive notion of traffic conditions that can be readily appreciated and intuited, as if to make the map a “smart” surface, from early morning to night.